 Our board of directors currently consists of ten members.
-Our board of directors has determined that, of our ten directors, , , , , , , , and do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the rules of The NASDAQ Stock Market LLC, or NASDAQ.
+However, Drs.
+Langer and Siber will resign from our board of directors contingent upon, and effective immediately prior to, the effectiveness of the registration statement of which this prospectus forms a part.
+Dr. Shaydullina will resign from our board of directors contingent upon, and effective immediately prior to, the closing of this offering.
+In addition, Dr. Springer will be elected to our board of directors contingent upon, and effective upon, the effectiveness of the registration statement of which this prospectus forms a part.
+Accordingly, upon the completion of this offering, our board of directors will consist of eight members.
+Our board of directors has determined that, of these eight directors, Carl Gordon, Peter Barton Hutt, Edwin Kania, Amir Nashat, Aymeric Sallin and Timothy Springer do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the rules of The NASDAQ Stock Market LLC, or NASDAQ.
 There are no family relationships among any of our directors or executive officers.